-Other people may find they are more sensitive to extremely sweet or salty tastes when they are taking amoxicillin.
+Other people may find they are more sensitive to sweet or salty tastes when they are taking amoxicillin.
 A person may also be dehydrated if they have a fever while they’re taking antibiotics.
-Dry mouth can affect a person’s taste sensations too.
+Dry mouth can affect a person’s taste sensations, too.

 Most of the time, these side effects go away when you stop taking amoxicillin.
 Drinking more water to stay hydrated can help.
-If you’re having a hard time eating anything because of weird tastes, talk to your doctor.
+If you’re having a hard time eating anything because of taste, talk to a doctor.

-Skin rashes when taking amoxicillin can be common, especially in children.
-According to Texas Children’s Hospital, an estimated 5 to 10 percent of children taking amoxicillin will experience a skin rash.
+Skin rashes when taking amoxicillin can be common.
 Sometimes it’s hard to tell if the rash is because of an allergy or not.

 The rash from amoxicillin is different from an allergic reaction or hives.
 Hives are raised, itchy, welts that usually pop up within hours after taking the medicine.
 A person may also have symptoms such as trouble breathing or swallowing.

-If a person has a true allergic reaction to amoxicillin, they should seek emergency medical attention if they are having problems breathing.
-If they can take an antihistamine like diphenhydramine (Benadryl), it may help the itching.
-They should call their doctor and ask for a prescription for another antibiotic “family” if they are truly allergic.
+If you have a true allergic reaction to amoxicillin, seek emergency medical attention if you are having problems breathing.
+If you can take an antihistamine like diphenhydramine (Benadryl), it may help the itching.
+Ask for a prescription for another antibiotic “family” if you are truly allergic.

 If the rash isn’t an allergy, it should go away after a few days.
-Some people may apply an anti-itch cream.
+Some people may find that an anti-itch cream helps.

 Amoxicillin works well because it can keep bacteria from growing.
 Unfortunately, sometimes that extends to “healthy” bacteria that maintain pH balance in the vagina.
-As a result, a person’s vaginal pH may become more basic, yeast can thrive, and a yeast infection can result.
+As a result, a person’s vaginal pH may become disturbed where yeast can thrive, and a yeast infection can result.